yangfangs/physpetools/docs/docs/usage.md

 **--fasttree_p**

-  Set more detail RAxML parameters.More options about clustalw please to see [FastTree](http://www.microbesonline.org/fasttree/).
+  Set more FastTree advance parameters.
+More options about clustalw please to see [FastTree](http://www.microbesonline.org/fasttree/).

 ## build

-Users can build tree by own SSU rRNA data or highly conserved proteins.
+Users can reconstruct phylogenetic tree use `build` module by manually prepared files. such as, SSU rRNA sequence or highly conserved proteins.

 Use **build** module in command line to reconstruct phylogenetic tree:

-* build phylogenetic tree by highly conserved proteins
+* build phylogenetic tree by highly conserved proteins method:

 ```bash
 $ PhySpeTree build -i example_hcp -o output --hcp
 ```

-* build phylogenetic tree by SSU rRNA data
+* build phylogenetic tree by SSU rRNA sequence method:

 ```bash